vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 With `opcode` we can find the opcode for `POP_JUMP_IF_FALSE` -- `0x73`, so that we just need to change `0x7c 0x00 0x6a 0x0d 0x90 0x01 0x72` into `0x7c 0x00 0x6a 0x0d 0x90 0x01 0x73`.
 The cpshell is now patched.

-### Pachting the automatic silent mode re-enabling function
+### Patching the automatic silent mode re-enabling function

 The application includes a feature that (re-)enables silent boot every time it starts.
 We also need to patch this feature.
 In `/service_manager/services` we find a file called `silentboot.pyc`.
 Let's decompile this file with `decompyle3` (this time error-free):